mfgjwaterman/Packer/Readme.md

 # Packer – Unattended Windows Builds for Proxmox (and a bit of Linux)

+Update: 25-04-2026, added configurations for Hyper-v installations.

 Full guide, here: https://michaelwaterman.nl/2025/12/19/from-clickops-to-devops-building-secure-windows-images-with-packer-on-proxmox/

-This repository contains all files needed for a **fully unattended Windows installation using Packer on Proxmox**.
+This repository contains all files needed for a **fully unattended Windows installation using Packer on Hyper-v or Proxmox**.
 The setup is designed around reproducibility, transparency, and a clean-source mindset.

 The configurations in this repository support the following operating systems:

+- hyperv-windows-11-25h2-enterprise
+- hyperv-windows-server-2016-core
+- hyperv-windows-server-2016-dekstop
+- hyperv-windows-server-2019-core
+- hyperv-windows-server-2019-dekstop
+- hyperv-windows-server-2022-core
+- hyperv-windows-server-2022-dekstop
+- hyperv-windows-server-2025-core
+- hyperv-windows-server-2025-dekstop
 - proxmox-ubuntu-desktop-2404
 - proxmox-ubuntu-server-2404
 - proxmox-windows-11-25H2-professional